mckayc/task-donegeon/README.md

 ### Phase 1: Foundational Features & Quality of Life
 This phase focuses on high-impact improvements for admins and players that enhance the core experience.

--   **Conditional Market Opening:** Allow markets to open based on conditions like the day of the week, user rank, or quest completion.
 -   **Backend Authentication:** Implement JWT-based authentication to secure all backend API endpoints.
 -   **Enhanced Security:** A comprehensive security audit and implementation of best practices like strict input validation, Content Security Policy (CSP), and secure headers.
 -   **Quest Bundles:** Group quests into "Quest Chains" or "Storylines."
 This allows admins to create multi-step adventures.